googlearchive/firebase-util/src/join/README.md

    // path1: { "-0xBAF...": {a: 1000, b: 2000}, ...}, path2: {"-0xBAF...": {c: 3000}, ...}
 ```

+Keep in mind that Firebase-util needs to know how to split the keys between the various paths.
+It attempts to sample
+the data at each path in order to determine the keys stored there.
+However, if the paths are empty, or the data is
+not consistent, you'll need to [specify a keyMap](#keymaps) before you can write data.

 <a name="working_with_primitives"></a>
 ## Works with Primitives